• Current alerts (1) Click to view

 How can I find out when my citizenship ceremony will be?

 The Department of Home Affairs is responsible for the allocation of recipients to Citizenship Ceremonies.
-The city of Stirling only receives listings of allocated recipients before each ceremony.
+The City of Stirling only receives listings of allocated recipients before each ceremony.

 For any information regarding your allocation to a ceremony you need to contact Home Affairs via email ceremony.wa@homeaffairs.gov.au or by phone: 131 880